-Termination by Death or Disability
+Termination by Death, Disability

-.
-If Executive's employment is terminated pursuant to Section 3.1(a), above.
-Executive or Executive's estate shall have no further rights against the Company hereunder, except for the right to receive: (i) any unpaid Base Salary with respect to the period prior to the effective date of termination of employment; (ii) payment of any accrued but unused Paid Time Off, consistent with the Company's policy related to carryovers of unused time and applicable law; (iii) all vested benefits to which Executive is entitled under any benefit plans set forth in Section 2.4(a) hereof in accordance with the terms of such plans through the date employment terminates; (iv) reimbursement of expenses to which Executive may be entitled under Section 2.6 hereof (clauses (i) through (iv) collectively, the "Accrued Obligations"); and (v) provided that Executive, or a representative of Executive's estate, as the case may be, executes and delivers to the Company an irrevocable release of all employment-related claims against the Company as further described in Section 3.2(e), a pro-rated annual incentive bonus payment (based on the number of days worked in that fiscal year) for the fiscal year in which termination occurs based on actual performancebased bonus attainments for such fiscal year, payable in a lump sum.
-The pro-rated annual incentive bonus payment shall be made at such time as other participants in the plan receive their payment, or, if later, on the sixtieth (60th) day following the date of Executive's termination of employment, provided that (i) and (ii) of Section 3.2(e) have been satisfied by such date.
-The treatment of Executive's equity awards, if any, shall be governed by the applicable plans or grant agreements, except as explicitly provided to the contrary pursuant to this Agreement.
+, Termination Without Cause or For Good Reason.
+If Executive's employment is terminated pursuant to Section 3.1(a), (d) or (e), above, or this Agreement is terminated at the end of the Employment Term, Executive or Executive's estate shall have no further rights against the Company hereunder, except for the right to receive: (i) any unpaid Base Salary with respect to the period prior to the effective date of termination of employment; (ii) all vested benefits to which Executive is entitled under any benefit plans set forth in Section 2.3(a) hereof in accordance with the terms of such plans through the date employment terminates; (ii) reimbursement of expenses to which Executive may be entitled under Section 2.4 hereof: (iv) the rights set forth under Section 11.1 (clauses (i) through (iv) collectively, the "Accrued Obligations"); and (v) provided that Executive, or a representative of Executive's estate, as the case may be, executes and delivers to the Company an irrevocable release of all employment-related claims against the Company in a form provided to Executive by the Company (and the statutory revocation period for such release has expired), a pro-rated annual incentive bonus payment (based on the number of days worked in that fiscal year) for the fiscal year in which termination occurs based on actual performance-based bonus attainments for such fiscal year, payable in a lump sum.
+The pro-rated annual incentive bonus payment shall be made at such time as other participants in the plan receive their payment, or, if later, on the sixtieth (60th) day following the date of Executive's termination of employment, provided the release requirements have been satisfied by such date.